 Lorraine viewed the analysis as important because it would demonstrate that the Six Sigma approach could be applied in this service company, something that skeptical managers didn’t believe.
 In a meeting with the sales team leader, I was presented with the data shown in Table 1.
 As often happens, this summary data was all that was available; for a variety of reasons (but chiefly due to a time constraint) the number of sales calls used to compute these rates could not be obtained.

-If you are a black belt or master black belt, or just statistically inclined, please take a couple of minutes before reading the remainder of this column to think about the data and jot down how you’d proceed from here.
+If you are a Lean Six Sigma Black Belt or Master Black Belt, or just statistically inclined, please take a couple of minutes before reading the remainder of this post to think about the data and jot down how you’d proceed from here.

 When dealing with the data in Table 1, it’s tempting to apply a statistical technique such as a paired t-test to it.
 Using Microsoft Excel, it’s a simple matter to compute the t-statistic, which is 4.55, a highly significant result.
 Statistical purists would ask if the data are approximately normal and an endless variety of other technical questions about the data.
 I would argue, however, that all of this is premature and, ultimately, beside the point.
 The first order of business is to determine if we are comparing apples to apples.